 3. The First online purchase

-An e-commerce software company, Shopify also mentions the grocery order made by 72-year-old British women.
-It recorded the absence of electronic money exchange.
+An e-commerce software company, Shopify, also mentions the grocery order made by a 72-year-old British woman.
+In addition, it recorded the absence of electronic money exchange.

 4. The rise in Ecommerce

 The emergence of the World Wide Web opened the door for many new e-commerce services.

 The NSF(National Science Foundation) began charging a fee for registering domain names from September 1995.
 As a result, domain names grew from 120,000 to 2 million in just three years.

 In the early 2000s, internet access in homes outlined effects on e-commerce.
 For example, it highlighted a 26% increase in online sales in an article in the E-commerce Times.